Detailed information on the most common pelvis problems, including pelvic fractures and osteitis pubis.

 What is the pelvis?

-The pelvis is a basin-shaped structure that supports the spinal column and protects the abdominal organs.
+The pelvis is a basin-shaped structure that supports the spinal column, protects the abdominal organs, and provides the structure for the hip joints.
 It contains the following:

-Coccyx (also called the tail bone).
-Formed by the fusion of?4 originally separated coccygeal bones.
+Coccyx (tail bone).
+Formed by the fusion of 4 originally separated coccygeal bones.

 Ilium.
 The broad, flaring portion of the hip bone (the crest of the pelvis).